alastairgarner/Masters_Thesis/thesis.md

 One behaviour that demonstrates asymmetric locomotion is self-righting behaviour, in which upside-down larvae must correct their dorsoventral orientation.
 This behaviour involves left-right bending of the larva followed by a 180&deg; rotation - an abridged but visually similar behaviour to the full 360&deg;nocifensive roll.
 A population of LT motor neurons, so-named as they project to the lateral transverse muscles ([@fig:muscles]), were discovered to be necessary for the performance of self-righting [@Picao-Osorio2015].
 Silencing these LT neurons impaired the ability of larvae to roll back onto their ventral side.

-The LT neurons were more conclusively implicated in escape behaviours by Yoshino et al., 2017, who found that silencing LT neurons (LT-1,2,3,4, [@fig:muscles]) reduced the percentage of animals that performed a roll [@Yoshino2017].
+The LT neurons were more conclusively implicated in escape behaviours, as silencing of the LT neurons (LT-1,2,3,4, [@fig:muscles]) reduced the percentage of animals that performed a roll [@Yoshino2017].
 Notably, these same motor neurons have been shown to be anatomically downstream of the Down-and-Back neuron (A09l) [@Burgos2018], as well as functionally downstream of the mCSIs [@Yoshino2017], both of which are sufficient to elicit nocifensive behaviour.
-How these motor neurons are necessary for performance of rolling is not yet known.
+How the activity of these motor neurons contributes to the performance rolling behaviour is not yet known.

-Another premotor neuron population associated with left-right asymmetric posture were discovered by Heckscher et al., 2015 [@Heckscher2015], who described a set of 5 premotor neurons expressing the Even-skipped (Eve) transcription factor, Eve Lateral (EL).
+Another premotor neuron population associated with left-right asymmetric posture are a set of 5 premotor neurons, which express the Even-skipped (Eve) transcription factor, Eve Lateral (EL) [@Heckscher2015].
 Activation or silencing of EL neurons caused an asymmetric gait during crawling.
-Neural reconstruction of EL neurons in a TEM volume revealed direct excitatory innervation of motor neurons (U1,U2 & RP2) projecting to contralateral longitudinal muscles ([@fig:muscles]).
-Further, ELs formed disynaptic connections, via the inhibitory Saaghi-1,3 premotor neurons, with motor neurons innervating ipsilateral longitudinal muscles.
-These results suggested that asymmetric activation of EL neurons was sufficient to produce asymmetric postures.
+Neural reconstruction of EL neurons in a TEM volume revealed direct excitatory innervation of motor neurons (U1,U2 & RP2) projecting to contralateral DL muscles ([@fig:muscles]).
+Further, ELs formed disynaptic connections, via the inhibitory Saaghi-1,3 premotor neurons, with motor neurons innervating ipsilateral DL muscles.
+These results suggested that activation of EL neurons was sufficient to produce asymmetric postures through asymmetric recruitment of DL muscles.
+As such, DL muscles may be well suited for the generation of nocifensive C-shaped postures.

-*mini conc*

 ## Premotor circuits coordinate motor recruitment

-While premotor neurons recruit specific muscle groups, the performance of behaviour requires the coordinated temporal activation of different motor cohorts.
+While premotor neurons recruit spatially specific muscle groups, the performance of behaviour requires the coordinated temporal activation of different motor cohorts.
 Other premotor neurons have been implicated in this coordination.

 One example of such coordination is the aforementioned phase delay between longitudinal and transverse muscles during forward crawling.
-The identity of neurons encoding this delay were identified by neural reconstruction in a TEM volume, specifically of the synaptic inputs to motor neurons that innervate the lateral transverse muscles [@Zwart2016] ([@fig:muscles]).
+The identity of neuron encoding this delay was determined by neural reconstruction in a TEM volume, specifically of the synaptic inputs to motor neurons that innervate the lateral transverse muscles [@Zwart2016] ([@fig:muscles]).
 They identified a single inhibitory GABAergic premotor neuron, iIN-1, that was exclusively upstream of LT muscles.
 Silencing iIN-1 resulted in simultaneous contraction of longitudinal and transverse muscle during peristalsis, suggesting that it was sufficient to mediate the phase delay between longitudinal and transverse muscles.

 Another group of neurons, termed Ifb-Fwd neurons, have been shown to contribute to the antagonism between longitudinal and transverse muscle activation [@Kohsaka2019].
 Ifb-Fwd neurons are active during forward waves of peristalsis and make excitatory connections with to two distinct groups of PMNs in the next posterior abdominal segment.
 The first group provides excitatory innervation of motor neurons projecting to the transverse muscles.
 The other group affects inhibitory innervation of motor neurons projecting to the longitudinal muscles.
 This circuit mechanism complements that of iIN-1, as this circuit effectively switches off longitudinal muscle activity during the transverse muscle activation phase [@Kohsaka2019].